dss-extensions/dss_capi/README.md

 See [the changelog](https://github.com/dss-extensions/dss_capi/blob/master/docs/changelog.md) for a detailed list.

+- 2024-02-26 / version 0.14.2: More incremental updates and fixes, especially in the alternative API.
 - 2024-02-16 / version 0.14.1: Incremental updates and fixes, especially in the alternative API.
 - 2024-02-09 / version 0.14.0: Lots of changes and bugfixes, see the changelog.
 - 2023-06-27 / version 0.13.4: Bugfix release (CapControl), incremental improvements.
 See the changelog or release page for details.